Reno, Ohio

 Reno is a census-designated place in southern Marietta Township, Washington County, Ohio, United States.
 It has a post office with the ZIP code 45773.
-It is located on the Ohio River a short distance below the county seat of Marietta.
+It is located on the Ohio River a short distance south of the county seat of Marietta.
 State Route 7 forms its main street.
+The population was 1,129 at the 2020 census.

 History

 Reno was originally called Jericho; the present name, honoring United States Army officer Jesse L. Reno, was adopted when at the time the post office was established.
 A post office called Reno has been in operation since 1887.

+Education

+It is in the Marietta City School District.